0bishop/kern-syscall-linux/README.md

 # kern_syscall
-Recoding syscall's used in LibC
+Recoding linux syscall's used in LibC